entekadesign/kobold-alarm-clock-card/README.md

 ### Browser audio

 Another feature of *Browser_Mod* is its ability to allow a browser to serve an audio stream.
-Configuring HA to use your browser to sound alarms requires two elements: (1) an [HA *template switch helper*](https://www.home-assistant.io/integrations/switch.template/) and (2) an [HA *script*](https://www.home-assistant.io/integrations/script/).
+Configuring HA to use your browser to sound alarms requires two elements: (1) an [HA *script*](https://www.home-assistant.io/integrations/script/) and (2) an [HA *template switch helper*](https://www.home-assistant.io/integrations/switch.template/).

 1.